Alex Gogić: Club career

 Gogić played youth football for Greek club Olympiacos and Welsh club Swansea City.
 He signed for Scottish club Hamilton Academical in February 2017.
 In March 2017, Gogić signed a contract extension with Hamilton until May 2018, before signing a further extension, until 2020, in December 2017.
 On 3 June 2020 he announced that he had left the club.

 On 10 July 2020, Gogić signed a two-year contract with Hibernian.

 On 31 January 2022, Gogić joined St Mirren, on loan for the rest of the season.
 He scored on his debut for St Mirren, a 1–1 draw with Motherwell on 1 February.
 He was released by Hibs in June 2022, at the end of his contract.
 In August 2022 he signed a two-year contract with St Mirren.
 In May 2024 Gogić signed a three–year extension to his contract.

 International career

 He has represented Cyprus at under-19 and under-21 youth levels.
 He was first selected for the senior Cyprus national team in September 2020, but had to withdraw when he tested positive for COVID-19.
-Further tests did not confirm this finding, but he still had to enter a 10-day period of self-isolation that prevented him from playing.
-He made his senior debut with Cyprus a month later, in a 2–1 friendly loss to Czech Republic on 7 October.
+Further tests were negative, but he still had to enter a 10-day period of self-isolation that prevented him from playing.
+He made his senior debut with Cyprus a month later, in a 2–1 friendly loss to the Czech Republic on 7 October.